bodo-ai/Bodo/README.md

 Prioritize applications in data engineering, data science, and AI/ML.
 Bodo is not designed for general-purpose use cases that are non-data-centric.

 3. *Real-time:*
-Bodo DataFrames, JIT and BodoSQL are not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).
+Bodo DataFrames, is not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).

 ## Key Features

-- Drop-in Pandas replacement with automatic optimization & parallelization, vectorized execution, and out-of-core processing (DataFrames).
+- Drop-in Pandas replacement, (simply change the import!) with automatic fallback to vanilla Pandas to avoid breaking existing workloads.
-- Intuitive APIs for simiplifying and scaling AI workloads (DataFrames).
+- Intuitive APIs for simplifying and scaling AI workloads.
-- Automatic optimization & parallelization of Python programs using Pandas and NumPy (JIT).
+- Advanced query optimizations, efficient C++ runtime, and parallel execution using MPI to achieves best possible performance while leveraging all availible hardware.
+- Streaming execution to process larger-than-memory datasets.
+- Just in Time (JIT) compilation with native support for Pandas, Numpy and Scikit-learn for accelerating custom transformations or performance-critical functions.
-- High performance SQL Engine that is natively integrated into Python (BodoSQL).
+- High performance SQL engine that is natively integrated into Python.
-- Linear scalability from laptops to large-scale clusters and supercomputers (DataFrames, BodoSQL, and JIT).
-- Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access (DataFrames, BodoSQL, and JIT).
+- Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access.

 See Bodo documentation to learn more: https://docs.bodo.ai/